 The NISS Distinguished Alumni Award is intended for former NISS postdocs or research associates who have had distinguished careers.
 Examples might include academics who have been promoted to full professor, and individuals who have had successful careers in business, or as leaders in industry or government.
 Only former NISS postdocs or research associates who left NISS more than 10 years prior to the awarding year are eligible for the award.

 - A cover letter limited to two pages highlighting your achievements.
-The letter should also include a statement concerning your willingness to attend the NISS reception at the Joint Statistical Meetings in Denver, CO (tentatively scheduled for Monday, July 29, 6-8pm), and the names of two people who would be willing to provide a letter of reference.
+The letter should also include a statement concerning your willingness to attend the NISS reception at the Joint Statistical Meetings in Philadelphia, PA.

 - Your up-to-date CV.